rh-aiservices-bu/etx-bofa/safebalance-clarity-statement.md

 ## When your deposits are available

 - · Cash, direct deposits and wire transfers: On the day we receive them.
-4
+Direct deposit and wire transfers aren't available for SafeBalance ® for Family Banking accounts.
 - · Checks you deposit: Usually the next business day, if deposited before the financial center or ATM cutoff time.
 - · Mobile Check Deposits: Usually the next business day if deposited by applicable cutoff times.
 Please refer to Deposit Checks , then Help in the Mobile Banking app for additional details and terms and conditions.
 - · If we place a hold on your deposit, we'll let you know the hold reason and when funds will be available for you to use.
 This is typically provided at the time of deposit but may also be mailed later.
 Deposits greater than $5,525 and checks deposited within the first 30 days of account opening may be held longer.